 Moist soil or repotting

-After moving your hibiscus indoors, you’ll notice some leaf will become yellow and drop off.
+After moving your hibiscus indoors, you’ll notice some leaves will become yellow and drop off.
 This is a matter of concern only if the yellowing and leaf loss is excessive, as it might signal that your hibiscus is root bound or is suffering from another kind of stress.

 Hibiscus plants grow best when the soil is rich and consistently moist.
 So, it may be a good idea to either re-pot the plant or at least add some new soil to add additional nutrients before bringing it indoors.